nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > <img src="images/Ui-Autocomplete.png" width="200">

 #### Saving the Data
-TaSc saves your changes automatically after each command that changes the data.
+TaSc saves automatically after each command that changes the data.
-No manual saving required.
+No manual saving is required.

 #### Multiple Storage Files
 You can store different schedules on different storage files.
 Just pass the file name into the program arguments